This post is a living document. Last updated on 2026-04-12.

 Rapid prototyping—getting from A to B without deep dives—also seems essentially solved.
 When improvements are needed, the simplest approach is to direct the AI to reuse fragments of earlier code or templates.
 When I have time or need specific architecture, I still refine things myself, but AI gives me the option to strategically postpone that work.

 Given this shift, I think it is time to consider agentic workflows and researcher best practices for computational research in the AI era.
-Since general standards and guidelines still seem to be missing, and I don’t have time to dive too deep, I decided to stay within the Claude ecosystem and began writing a plugin that captures my exploratory workflow.
+Since general standards and guidelines still seem to be missing, and I don’t have time to dive too deep, I decided to stay within the Claude ecosystem and began writing a plugin that captures my workflow.

 Computational research plugin